mexez/Key-notes-Client-Server-Architecture-Using-MySQL-Relational-Database-Management-System/Readme.md

     sudo apt install mysql-client -y  (client)
 ￼```￼
 I enabled mysql service

 	sudo systemctl enable mysql

-On the DB server, I allowed inbound on Tcp protocol for MySql which is port 3306 installed the security script sudo mysql_secure_installation (its used to test the password and improve security)
+<p>On the DB server, I allowed inbound on Tcp protocol for MySql which is port 3306 installed the security script sudo mysql_secure_installation (its used to test the password and improve security)</P>

     sudo mysql (i'm able to login to mysql)

 I created a remote user on mysql (where % means any ip address can be used by the remote user, Password is password, i granted all priviledge on the DB * )